 Meet key people on the international contemporary music scene;

-Build your own ensemble and present concerts with fellow participants.
+Build their own ensemble and present concerts with fellow participants.

-By the end of the programme you will have acquired:
+By the end of the programme NEXT Musicians will have acquired:

 At the end of the programme participants will receive a joint official certificate from Royal Birmingham Conservatoire and BCMG.

 NEXT offers early career musicians an unprecedented opportunity to become successful contemporary music performers.
 In a year of intensive training NEXT Musicians will learn to perform some of the most inspiring and challenging works written in the last 70 years.
 You will receive coaching and one-to-one teaching sessions from BCMG players and world famous soloists.
 Musicians will have many opportunities to perform, including side-by-side concerts with BCMG, and will work directly with the world’s leading composers on the interpretation of their music.